Nusrat Ghani: PM orders Cabinet Office to investigate 'Muslimness' claim

 Speaking to the Sunday Times, Ms Ghani said that when she asked for an explanation, a government whip had told her that "Muslimness was raised as an issue" during discussions about the reshuffle, and her status as a "Muslim woman... was making colleagues uncomfortable".

-The Wealden MP is quoted as saying she dropped the matter after being told that if she "persisted" in asking about it she "would be ostracised and her career and reputation would be destroyed".
+The Wealden MP said she dropped the matter after being told that if she "persisted" in asking about it she "would be ostracised and her career and reputation would be destroyed".

+On Saturday night, Mr Spencer identified himself as the person Ms Ghani's claims were made about, saying he didn't want other whips to be "drawn into this matter".

+The Sherwood MP said he had previously provided evidence to the Singh investigation which he said had "concluded there was no credible basis for the claims" but he later adding the phrase "to be included in the report".